padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-And now we make sure that we are rendering this template in our registration mailer:
+Now we need to make sure that we are rendering the `registration_email` template our registration mailer:

 ```ruby